The Masovian Voivode Application Process

 Can my application be denied?

 Yes.
-The Voivode may issue a refusal (odmowa) if the documentary record shows a chain-breaking event — a formal zwolnienie, voluntary foreign military service under Art.
-11(2) of the 1962 Act, or insufficient evidence that the qualifying ancestor was a Polish citizen.
+The voivode may issue a refusal (odmowa) if the documentary record shows a chain-breaking event — a zezwolenie na zmianę obywatelstwa under the 1951 or 1962 Act, deprivation under 1962 Act Art.
+15, loss on marriage to a foreign citizen before 1951, or insufficient evidence that the qualifying ancestor was a Polish citizen at all.
 Refusals may be appealed administratively to the Minister of Internal Affairs, and then to the administrative courts.
 An attorney experienced in Polish citizenship law is essential at the appeal stage.

 Build your personalized document checklist